 Hi, my name is Taesoo! 👋🏻

 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley.
+I am on the 2025-2026 job market.

 My current affiliations include: